findamak/bitcoin-lightning-node/README.md

 c40c9b3f5fa0   lab-bitcoin     "/bin/sh -c '/usr/sb…"   2 minutes ago   Up 2 minutes (healthy)     0.0.0.0:8333->8333/tcp   lab-bitcoin-1
 ```

 Then we need to create a new lightning wallet for our lightning node.
 Follow the instructions.
-Note I do not enter a passphrase to encrpyt the cipher seed.
+Note I do not enter a passphrase to encrypt the cipher seed.
 ```sh
 #docker exec -it lab-lightning-1 lncli create
 Input wallet password: